-Many Zodiac watches carry STP movements and they are priced around a comfortable range of $1000 for the excellent quality and performance they offer.
+Many Zodiac watches carry STP movements, and pricing is in a comfortable range of $1000 for the excellent quality and performance.

 Zodiac Jetomatic Watch Image Credit: ABlogToWatch

-If you have ever seen an “open heart” view of the balance wheel, you would understand the beauty of looking at the watch movement from the watch face.
+If you have ever seen an “open heart” view of the balance wheel, you would understand the beauty of looking at the watch's movement through the crystal.
 [Learn more about the movement here]

 At only 15 years in the making, STP does not offer the prestige and value of the historical watch movement makers.
-What STP does is it produces high quality movements made with little human interference to ensure absolute measurements and precision in its making.
+However, STP produces high-quality movements with little human interference to ensure absolute precision.